sibilsubramanian/js-concepts/README.md

 }
 ```

-When you store a function definition inside a variable, it is called a funtion expression.
+When you store a function definition inside a variable, it is called a function expression.

 In languages like JavaScript, functions can be treated as any other variables.
 Functions can be passed as arguments to other functions, can be returned by another function and can be assigned as values to a variable.
 Such functions are called first-class functions.